randommm/rust-slackbot-llm/README.md

-A Slack chat bot written in Rust that allows the user to interact with a large language model.
+A Slack chat bot written in Rust that allows the user to interact with a Mistral large language model.
+For previous version that used the Hugging Face API, see commit [246011b01](https://github.com/randommm/rust-slackbot-llm/tree/246011b01cd9089a3bf4dfa08f431909df8c7b60).

 <img src="https://github.com/randommm/rust-slackbot-llm/assets/4267674/d1da83f2-4dd4-43f7-943d-36e12cee232a" alt="screenshot" width="300"/>